Denden-02/Project-Library/README.md

 - cycle into the library and get the recent book addition
 - then put the recent added book into the table
 - Add a button to remove a book row and data
+- Add toggle button to change read status (yes/no)

 //fixed: submitting behavior after clicking `cancel`
 //fixed: values not resetting after clicking `new book`